geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Astra Rocket 3 | TROPICS 1 & 2 at the
+Astra Rocket 3 | TROPICS-1 at the
 <a href="https://en.wikipedia.org/wiki/Spaceport_Florida_Launch_Complex_46">Space Launch Complex 46</a> in
 Cape Canaveral, FL, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />